serveit-ca/CP11/Elin_Kim/Elin_Kim_readme.md

 ## ✨ Short Bio / Fun Fact
 - I'm 16.
 - I was born in South Korea.
-- I take size 250 shoes.
+- I take size 250 shoes

 ## 🎯 Goals for this Course
 - Learn to think